powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 The default value is `MAX`.

 **networkCacheEnabled**
+This parameter is used to run fast simulations by applying incremental changes made to the network to OpenLoadFlow internal state.

 The default value is `false`.

 **svcVoltageMonitoring**
-Whether simulation of SVCs voltage monitoring should be enabled.
+Whether simulation of static VAR compensators voltage monitoring should be enabled.
 The default value is `true`.

 **stateVectorScalingMode**